nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 3. Click **Import certificate**.

 4. Locate the certificate file from the local file system and click **OK**.
 After importing the certificate, the "Request" record under the authentication key's row is replaced with the information from the imported certificate.
-By default, the certificate is imported in the “Saved” (see Section [5.2.2](#522-registration-states-of-the-authentication-certificate)) and “Disabled” states (see Section [5.3](#53-validity-states-of-certificates)).
+By default, the certificate is imported in the "Saved" (see Section [5.2.2](#522-registration-states-of-the-authentication-certificate)) and "Disabled" states (see Section [5.3](#53-validity-states-of-certificates)).

 ### 3.3 Registering the Security Server in the X-Road Governing Authority